Technopig100/adkiso/README.rst

 Contribute
 ==========

-Development of archiso takes place on Arch Linux' Gitlab: https://gitlab.archlinux.org/archlinux/archiso.
+Development of adkiso takes place on Arch Linux' Gitlab: https://gitlab.archlinux.org/archlinux/archiso.

 Please read our distribution-wide `Code of Conduct <https://wiki.archlinux.org/title/Code_of_conduct>`_ before contributing, to understand what actions will and will not be tolerated.